 According to the makers of these headphones, its design allows users to select between the normal neutral voiced stereo field (full range flat-response), mono, and a specially contoured “mix” mode, where the audio signals focus primarily on the midrange frequencies, simulating the sound of their other product, the Mixcubes.
 The real purpose of this, however, is to allow for clarity in the critical mixing frequencies, which can be found in the midrange.

-In addition to the choices between listening modes, what also makes the MixPhones MP1 unique is that it was actually designed and created by professionals and end users alike within the music industry.
-What we get is a truly unique product, not just with the pro audio person’s needs in mind, but a beautiful design, visually pleasing for those who like to work outside the typical studio environment, as well as comfortable and insulated with generous padding for hours long of playback, mixing, and tracking.
+What also makes the MixPhones MP1 unique is that it was actually designed and created by professionals and end users alike within the music industry.
+It’s nice to have a product that wasn’t just mass produced by pro gear manufacturer, but crafted with the pro audio person’s needs in mind.
+Hence the unique design, which is visually pleasing for those who like to work outside the typical studio environment.

 That said, what makes these headphones a good buy for serious musicians, producers, DJs and aficionados?